-Join Jan Kabili for an in-depth discussion in this video Getting acquainted with Elements, part of Up and Running with Photoshop Elements 12.
+Join Jan Kabili for an in-depth discussion in this video Getting acquainted with Elements, part of Learning Photoshop Elements 12.

 Photoshop Elements is actually two programs rolled into one.
 Elements has an organizer program that you can use to organize and find and view your photos.
 And it also has a powerful Photo Editor that has several different workspaces in which you can work to edit your photos.
 In this overview movie, I'll introduce you to the organizer and the editor and show you how to move between their workspaces.
 When you first launch elements this is the screen that you'll see. its called the welcome screen.
 This is just a quick way to get to either the organizer or the editor.